Jean-BaptisteAC/Auto-Encoder/README.md

 # :bar_chart: Auto-Encoder
 This project is about the construction of a Variational Auto-Encoder (VAE) using the basic MNIST-Fashion data set.
-The goal of an Auto Encoder is to encode an image within a very low-dimentional space in order to really grasp the specifications of the data set features.
+The goal of an Auto Encoder is to encode an image within a very low-dimensional space in order to really grasp the specifications of the data set features.

-Autoencoders can be used for anomaly classification, dimensionnality reduction, preprocessing, and for merging different images.
+Autoencoders can be used for anomaly classification, dimensionality reduction, preprocessing, and for merging different images.

 ## Using the code